khaors/geocompr/main.md

 <p class="caption">(\#fig:laeaproj2)Lambert azimuthal equal-area projection of the world centered on New York City</p>
 </div>

-More information about CRS modification can be found in the [Using PROJ.4](http://proj4.org/usage/index.html) documentation.
+More information on CRS modifications can be found in the [Using PROJ.4](http://proj4.org/usage/index.html) documentation.

 <!-- https://github.com/r-spatial/lwgeom/issues/6 -->
 <!-- ```{r} -->